Humboldt State University Recognized by Exercise is Medicine® for Efforts to Create Culture of Wellness on Campus

-Arcata, CA - Humboldt State University (HSU) was recently recognized as one of only 139 universities and colleges around the world honored by Exercise is Medicine® for its efforts to create a culture of wellness on campus.
-Initiation of a daily 5K program helped earn a bronze-level designation from the Exercise is Medicine® On Campus (EIM-OC) program.
+Arcata, California - Humboldt State University is one of only 153 universities and colleges around the world to be honored by Exercise is Medicine® for its efforts to create a culture of wellness on campus.

-Of the 139 campuses recognized this year, 55 received gold, 56 silver and 28 bronze.
-All gold, silver and bronze universities and colleges will be officially recognized on May 29 as part of the 2019 Exercise is Medicine World Congress, held in conjunction with the American College of Sports Medicine’s Annual Meeting.
+Of the 153 campuses recognized this year, 73 received gold, 59 silver, and 21 bronze.
+All gold, silver, and bronze universities and colleges will be officially recognized in June as part of the 2021 virtual Exercise is Medicine World Congress, held in conjunction with the American College of Sports Medicine’s Annual Meeting.

 View a complete list of recognized schools and learn more about the EIM-OC program at https://www.exerciseismedicine.org/support_page.php/eim-on-campus/.